dan-leo/masters/thesis/v8/thesis.md

 Smart devices or 'things' can connect to the internet by wire or wirelessly.
 Wired devices usually connect using ethernet, although it is not uncommon to use industry grade protocols such as RS232, CAN, ModBus, ProffiBus, and so on before data reaches a network hub and the internet.
 Wireless connections, on the other hand, have the benefit of easy installation and really shine in inaccessible areas.
 It is quite effective to connect Bluetooth and WiFi for short range applications, or using Low Powered Wide Area Networks (LPWANs in \S\ref{lpwans}) such as LoRaWAN, SigFox and NB-IoT for ranges exceeding a few kilometers and especially for limited sources of power.

-Considering how LPWANs usually fill niche applications and just looking in terms of modulation differences, Long-Range Radio (LoRa or LoRaWAN in \S\ref{lorawan}) uses chirp-spread-spectrum (CSS) modulation to make it quite immune to doppler effect motion and SigFox (\S\ref{sigfox}) uses binary phase-shift keying (BPSK) in an ultra-narrow band which increases noise immunity, but devices cannot move more than 6 km/h.
+Considering how LPWANs usually fill niche applications and just looking in terms of modulation differences, Long-Range Radio (LoRa or LoRaWAN in \S\ref{unidirectional_lpwans}) uses chirp-spread-spectrum (CSS) modulation to make it quite immune to doppler effect motion and SigFox (\S\ref{unidirectional_lpwans}) uses binary phase-shift keying (BPSK) in an ultra-narrow band which increases noise immunity, but devices cannot move more than 6 km/h.
 LPWANs enable many use cases (\S\ref{usecases}) such as remote sensing, actuator control and asset/location tracking.

 GSM and GPRS fall under 2G and 2.5G which started development in the early 90s.
 Data transmission (such as USSD, SMS, WAP, IP) is circuit-switched over GSM, and packet-switched over GPRS.
 Circuit switched data is billed per time interval such as seconds or minutes, and packet-switched is charged per number of bytes (kB, MB, etcetra).
 It evolved into 3G in Release 99 at the turn of the millenium and 4G/LTE in Release 8 (Q4 2008).